jonathanwiesel/alfred-workflows/Alfred Extensions/Random Opener/README.md

 *DIR="/path/to/directory/"*

-To run just type *random* in Alfred bar.
+To run just type *"random"* in Alfred bar.
 A random file within the given directory will be open.